krasezzza/NuxtVuex-SoccerTeams/README.md

 ```

 By default, the server's port is 3000, so in case you haven't changed it for some reason you can go to the corresponding URL in your browser [http://localhost:3000](http://localhost:3000)

+This setup works with a preinstalled Node v18!